-The iSCSI transfer direction is defined with regard to the initiator.
-Outbound or outgoing transfers are transfers from initiator to target, while inbound or incoming transfers are from target to initiator.
+The iSCSI transfer direction is defined with respect to the initiator.
+Outbound or outgoing transfers are transfers from an initiator to a target, while inbound or incoming transfers are from a target to an initiator.

 An iSCSI task is an iSCSI request for which a response is expected.